 In fact, are several reports of deaths due to Pradaxa® treatment.
 For example, an elderly Utah man who took a minor fall in February 2012.
 Doctors found his brain bleeding uncontrollably.
 The man’s Pradaxa® treatment made efforts to stop the bleeding ineffective, and since there is no reversal agent for Pradaxa®’s effects, his bleeding continued, resulting in his death.

 Although at this time the FDA states that the benefits of Pradaxa® when used appropriately outweigh the risks of this drug, there are other serious Pradaxa® side effects in addition to uncontrollable bleeding.
 These include:

 A clinical study of 18,000 patients found that Pradaxa® treatment produced a 38 percent higher risk of heart attack compared to warfarin.

-We represent people that are harmed by medications and can help you and your family pursued damages.
+We represent people harmed by medications and can help you and your family pursue damages.
 Don’t delay!
 Call Clay!
 Our initial consultation is FREE!
 Our experienced staff members are here to help.